 You know the structural address.
 Focus Under in the Emotional Domain.
 Gathering is the path.
 The direction is clear.
 And yet the direction sits on the page like a set of coordinates — correct, useful, and cold.
 You can follow coordinates.
 It’s harder to be moved by them.

-The Icosa model offers a second register for the same eighteen paths: mythic.
+The Icosa model offers a second register for the same paths: mythic.
 Instead of axis labels and displacement states, you get a character standing in a landscape, facing a specific transformation.
-The Wanderer in the Tundra.
+The Wanderer in the Storm.
 The Statue in the Village.
-The Drowner in the Storm.
+The Drowner in the Wasteland.
 The image communicates the situation immediately — and it stays with you in a way that “Focus Under in the Emotional Domain” does not.

 The Icosa model maps personality across twenty centers — intersections of four processing capacities and five experiential domains.
-The eighteen paths back toward center are covered in Eighteen Directions Toward Center.
-What follows translates those paths into a mythic vocabulary that gives structural precision a narrative body.
+The directional moves back toward center are covered in Eighteen Directions Toward Center.
+What follows translates them into a mythic vocabulary that gives the geometry a narrative body.

 Figures and Lands